r-geoflow/geoflow-shiny/README.md

 The _Metadata_ editor is split into three tabs corresponding the type of metadata that are referenced in geoflow (_contacts_, _entities_, _dictionary_).
 For each of them, you can add one or more sources of metadata, and eventually modify or delete.
 Whatever type of metadata considered (_contact_, _entity_, _dictionary_), the logic to add, modify, delete a metadata source is the same.

+Metadata _contacts_ and _entities_ can also be checked to verify metadata syntax and content.

 * Metadata section overview:

 <img src="https://github.com/eblondel/geoflow-shiny/raw/main/doc/screenshots/geoflow-shiny_metadata_empty.jpg"/>